privML/privacy-evaluator/README.md

 The current implementation gives the user the choice of the attack model meta-classifier.
 The default is a neural network, but random forests and gradient boosting models can be chosen as well.

+For a better understanding, the following two graphics visualize the functionality of the attack.
+The first one, the table, summarizes which model has seen which dataset.
+The second one, visualizes the attack flow.

 | | (X,y)<sub>target</sub> | (X,y)<sub>attack</sub> |
 |:-------------:|:-------------:|:-------------:|
 | target model | **yes**, <br />the model is trained on this dataset | **in general no**, <br />but this dataset should preferably be overlapping with the dataset the target model is trained on |
 | attack model | **in general no**, <br />but this dataset should preferably be overlapping with the dataset the attack model is trained on | **yes**, <br />the model is trained on this dataset |

 ![](docs/mia_blackbox.png)